John Heinz National Wildlife Refuge at Tinicum: History

-By the 1950s, Tinicum Marsh had gone from more than 5,000 acres to only 200 acres.

 In 1953, Allston Jenkins, a birdwatcher who lived in the Chestnut Hill section of Philadelphia, learned of Gulf Oil's plans to dredge the Schuylkill River and dump the spoils into the Marsh.
 He banded together with other birders and activists to form the Philadelphia Conservationists (later known as Natural Lands, the region's oldest and largest land conservation organization).
 The group successfully fought the destruction of Tinicum Marsh and a non-tidal area of 145 acres, adjacent to the eastern end of Tinicum Marsh, was donated by the Gulf Oil Corporation to the City of Philadelphia in 1955.
 This area, administered for the benefit of wildlife and people, was known as Tinicum Wildlife Preserve.
 The areas of open water along with the adjacent heavily vegetated tidal wetlands, formed an ideal habitat for thousands of migratory birds.

 In 1969, threats to Tinicum Marsh continued to rise with the proposed routing of Interstate 95 through the marsh and the construction of a landfill.
 Local residents and organizations began to take action, as they had seen enough habitat destruction done to the marshlands.
 They worked together to begin a long series of legal injunctions, public hearings, and extraordinary efforts that stopped both the highway's rerouting and the landfill's operation.

 In 1972, Congress passed legislation authorizing the protection of up to 1,200 acres and established Tinicum National Environmental Center.
 In 1991, the refuge was renamed posthumously to honor Senator John Heinz and his commitment to the conservation of the marsh.